skypjack/entt/README.md

 A registry can store and manage entities, as well as create views to iterate the underlying data structures.<br/>
-`Registry` is a class template that lets the users decide what's the preferred type to represent an entity.
+`Registry` is a class template that lets users decide what's the preferred type to represent an entity.
 Because `std::uint32_t` is large enough for almost all the cases, there exists also an alias named `DefaultRegistry` for `Registry<std::uint32_t>`.

 Entities are represented by _entity identifiers_.
 An entity identifier is an